dappnode/DAppNodeDocs/docs/install.md

 ---

-:warning: **DAppNode is intended to be installed on a dedicated machine.
-Do not install DAppNode on your laptop** :warning:
+⚠️ **DAppNode is intended to be installed on a dedicated machine.
+Do not install DAppNode on your laptop** ⚠️

-:warning: If you do so the installation will erase all its content.
-See details below :warning:
+⚠️ If you do so the installation will erase all its content.
+See details below ⚠️

 ---